dambrogia/rails-appointments-api/README.md

 # Rails Appointments API

-The is a sample API that allows you to create users, appointments and appointment guests.
+The is a sample API that allows you to create users, create appointments and assign your users to your appointments as guests.

 _Passwords are currently unencrypted.
 We will be taking care of that very soon with bcrypt!_
 _____